Firanel/project_actions/readme.md

 Entry object:
 - `name`: Name of the entry
-- `run` (optional): function to call or command as string, if none is given uses `string.format("!%s %s", project.cmd, entry.name)` as command string
+- `run` (optional): function to call, command as string or run prompt object, if none is given uses `string.format("%s %s", project.cmd, entry.name)` as command string

-[^1]: Table with the elements as keys and all values set to true.
+Run prompt object:
+- `prompt`: Prompt text
+- `run` (optional): see entry object run (without run prompt object)
+- `empty` (optional): boolean whether to allow empty argument

 ### File actions

 Set `extends = true` to extend default options instead of overriding them.
-Elements should be either names of builtin actions or a key value pair, where the key is the filetype[^2] and the value is a function which returns a list of entry objects (see project actions) or the name of a module which exports said function.
+Elements should be either names of builtin actions or a key value pair, where the key is the filetype[^1] and the value is a function which returns a list of entry objects (see project actions) or the name of a module which exports said function.